 It’s also important to solidify your ask by offering incentives and making the process as easy to follow as possible.

 Don’t make them jump through any hoops or technical mumbo jumbo just to leave feedback.

 Timing is another important factor.
 You should ask for a review or testimonial when the memory of your product or service is still fresh in their mind.
 Not after the fact.

-Any sales or marketing copies you create to describe or promote your product also comprise bottom funnel content.
-These include content for product/service pages, landing pages, calls to action, promotional emails etc.
+Any sales or marketing copies you create to describe or promote your product also comprises bottom-funnel content.
+These include content for product/service pages, landing pages, calls to action, promotional emails, etc.